thousandbrainsproject/tbp.monty/docs/future-work/framework-improvements/improve-terminology-including-directory-and-experiment-names.md

 - Target-Pose Policies:
     - Can exist in SMs or LMs; as such, the one form of policy that can be either model-free (if within an SM) or model-based (if within an LM).
     - The equivalent of the current Goal Generators (hypothesis testing policy and SM salience policy).
-    - Pass a Target Pose to the Motor System (i.e. specify a location and orientation, but not an object state).
+    - Pass a Target Pose to the Motor System (i.e., specify a location and orientation, but not an object state).
 - Action Policies
     - The outputs of the Motor System in a simulator or other embodiment.
     - Specify low-level motor primitives.